Abbreviation - Buzzword

 The broken-record response is the conversational strategy of forestalling further discussion by repeating the same phrase or sentence over and over.

-A mark of punctuation (•) used to introduce items in a list.
+A bullet is a mark of punctuation (•) used to introduce items in a list.

 The Burkean parlor is a metaphor introduced by Kenneth Burke for "the 'unending conversation' that is going on at the point in history when we are born."